Library starter guide

 In the event you could not attend, watch the interactive Library induction video linked below.

 All you need to get started

 The sooner you know about the Library the more you can take advantage of its services.
 The Library and Learning Resources team has prepared an induction checklist to give you a head start.Download the library induction checklist

-[00:00:40] Kip Darling We have a huge range of online and printed resources to help you succeed in your studies.
-In the rare event that we don't have what you are looking for, your inter-library loans team will work hard to source it from a range of national and international partners.
-To find help and other essential service information.
-Visit our website to get started: bcu.ac.uk/library
+Kip Darling We have a huge range of online and printed resources to help you succeed in your studies.
+In the rare event that we don't have what you are looking for, your interlibrary loans team will work hard to source it from a range of national and international partners.
+To find help and other essential service information, visit our website to get started bcu.ac.uk/library.

-[00:01:11] Graham Gamblin We work with your lecturers to find the right resources to support you in your studies.
-You have online reading lists for all of your modules which connect you straight through to those resources.
+Graham Gamblin We work with your lecturers to find the right resources to support you in your studies.
+You'll have online reading list for all of your modules which connect you straight through to those resources.
 And don't forget your subject guides, which provide an overview of all the materials and support you can expect from us for your course.

-[00:01:30] Stephanie Fowler If you need help referencing your work, the library has published guides on all the major styles of referencing and used within BCU.
+Stephanie Fowler If you need help referencing your work, the library has published guides on all the major styles of referencing used within BCU.
 It's also important to be aware of copyright laws when using library resources.
-We can help you make sense of these.

-[00:01:58] James Dean Finding evidence to support your work is a key skill.
-Check your digital literacy using the discovery tool via the website.
+James Dean Finding evidence to support your work is a key skill.
 We will show you how to use the advanced search features of the website and how to search specific databases to find the evidence you need to reference.
 You can book a tutorial with us for expert support.
 We're also producing more video guides to our services so you can make the most of our resources at your own pace.

-[00:02:45] Christian Jones Help is also available 24/7 through your chat service.
-You can find this on the library website.
+Christian Jones Help is also available 24/7 through your chat service.